tommorris/visualstudio-docs.tr-tr/docs/extensibility/walkthrough-highlighting-text.md

     8. Presentation.Framework

-3.  Şu ad alanlarından içe aktarın.
+3. Aşağıdaki ad alanlarını içeri aktarın.

     ```csharp
     using System;